-Sponsorship packages almost always consist of a sponsorship proposal letter and an accompanying document describing the sponsorship levels that you are offering.
+Sponsorship packages, sometimes also called sponsorship proposals, almost always consist of a sponsorship proposal letter and an accompanying document describing the sponsorship levels that you are offering.
 Although both of these documents are important, the sponsorship proposal letter is where you will do most of your convincing.
 If you cannot quickly convince a prospective sponsor that your organization deserves their money, the sponsorship levels document will never come into play.

 Sponsorship Proposal Letter

 Because it's the first thing your sponsors will see, your sponsorship proposal letter is the lynchpin of your pitch.
 If your sponsorship proposal letter cannot grab your sponsor's attention immediately and convince them that you are worthy of consideration for sponsorship, your sponsorship request is likely to be rejected in favor of others.